Matthias Sindelar: Austria national team

-1927-30 Central European International Cup
+1927–30 Central European International Cup

-while Austria had not quite earned the monicher of Wunderteam yet, a young Sindelar helped them to their first major international tournament performance, being a part of the squad that made Runners-up in the Central European International Cup.
+while Austria had not quite earned the moniker of Wunderteam yet, a young Sindelar helped them to their first major international tournament performance, being a part of the squad that made Runners-up in the Central European International Cup.

-1931-32 Central European International Cup
+1931–32 Central European International Cup

 The Wunderteam started by winning the Central European International Cup: 1931–32, Sindelar scoring 4 goals to help Austria win its first and so far only international Trophy.

-1933-35 Central European International Cup
+1933–35 Central European International Cup

 This time around The Wunderteam finished as Runners-up.
 Sindelar scoring 3 goals to make him Austria's all-time top goalscorer at the Central European International Cup.

 1934 World Cup

 Sindelar and Austria made the whole their stage at the 1934 World Cup, where they truly earned their nickname of the "Wunderteam".
 The high point came with their win over Hungary in the quarterfinals, when Sindelar was matched up against centre-half György Sárosi, who would go on to claim a runners-up medal at the following World Cup in France.
-In a bruising encounter, one Hungarian was sent-off, and Johann Horvath, the Austrian midfielder, was injured and missed the semi-final against Italy.
+In a bruising encounter, one Hungarian was sent off, and Johann Horvath, the Austrian midfielder, was injured and missed the semi-final against Italy.
 Austria was then defeated by the host nation, with Sindelar affected by the harsh marking of Luis Monti.